rakibul-sitab/Data-Analyst-Portfolio/README.md

 The designers would like to change the fonts for the entire app, but our managers are afraid the users might find the new design intimidating.
 To make a decision we did an A/A/B test and funnel analysis.

+## Machine learing project

-## Project 10 : Analyze customer churn and come up with a customer retention strategy
+### Project 1 : Analyze customer churn and come up with a customer retention strategy

 In order to fight churn, Model Fitness has digitized a number of its customer profiles.
 Our task is to analyze them and come up with a customer retention strategy using machine learning model.